 GUDID Data Trends

 Each month, the FDA produces presentation slides summarizing patterns and trends in the GUDID data.
-These presentation files are updated monthly and are available for download.
+These presentation files are available for download.
 For details, see GUDID Data Trends.